 Introduction

 In 2020, tuberculosis (TB) caused more deaths worldwide (1.5 million) than any other infectious disease.[1]
 A range of other long-term conditions (e.g., depression, diabetes and HIV) and risk factors (e.g., alcohol misuse, malnutrition, and smoking) that commonly co-occur with TB are associated with increased mortality amongst the TB patients and these conditions and risk factors may also worsen its clinical course, delay recovery and lead to TB treatment failure and relapse.[2]
 TB multimorbidity, defined as the co-occurrence of TB and one or more chronic conditions in a single individual at one point in time, is also a growing global concern.[2]
 There is some (albeit limited) information available on the patterns and risks of multimorbidity compared to the general population, and on the burden of disease associated with TB multimorbidity.
 According to an analysis of the World Health Survey in 48 low- and middle-Income countries (LMIC), the prevalence of one or more non-communicable diseases was almost twice as high among those with TB than those without (68.8% vs. 34.4%).[3]
 A number of meta-analyses have estimated the prevalence of various comorbidities; about half of TB patients in LMIC have depression,[4] about one third in Sub-Saharan Africa have HIV,[5] and worldwide, around 15% have diabetes.[6]
-Furthermore, TB multimorbidity is associated with increased symptom complexity, healthcare use and costs, and significantly worse treatment outcomes (RR of 1.7 for treatment abandonment and 2.1 for dropout), including increased mortality (RR upto 4), compared with TB alone.[3,7–11]

-There is a growing need to address TB multimorbidity, and to offer patient-centred, integrated care for multiple conditions.[12,13] However, it is unclear to what extent current TB services identify and manage these other mental and physical comorbidities in patients with presumptive and/or confirmed TB.
+Furthermore, TB multimorbidity is associated with increased symptom complexity, healthcare use and costs, and significantly worse treatment outcomes (odds ratio of 1.98 [95%CI, 1.56-2.52])), including increased mortality (relative risk upto 4 [95%CI, 3.3 - 4.6]), compared with TB alone.[3,7–11] An analysis of the world health survey in 48 LMICs showed that at least one third of the the YLDs in those who had TB multimorbidity were attributable to non communicable diseases.
+(Stubbs et al. 2021) There is a growing need to address TB multimorbidity, and to offer patient-centred, integrated care for multiple conditions.[12,13] However, it is unclear to what extent current TB services identify and manage these other mental and physical comorbidities in patients with presumptive and/or confirmed TB.
 While the WHO and STOP TB partnership recognises the significant impact of comorbid conditions on TB outcomes,[14] the extent to which these are detected and managed is not reported even for high TB-burden countries.
 Our aim was to understand whether TB multimorbidity is currently considered and addressed in high-TB burden countries.[15]
 Our key objectives were to, overall: 1) understand the extent to which TB multimorbidity was considered in policy, management and services within TB healthcare; 2) assess which specific comorbidities were being considered; and 3) identify potential gaps in service provision for TB multimorbidity.

 Methods